LightJason/lightjason.github.io/content/knowledgebase/logicalprogramming.md

 ### Rules

 Rules, in contrast to [literals](#a-name-atomliterals-atom-literals-a), [variables](#variables) and [facts](#facts-beliefs), are an _executable structure_.
-Rules can be seen as a _static function_ in a logical programming language with some additional structure.
+Rules can be seen as a _static function_ in a logic programming language with some additional structure.

-> One of the most famous examples for rules in logical programs is the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+> One of the most famous examples for rules in logic programs is the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
 Mathematically this sequences is defined as
 > $$F\_n = F\_{n-1} + F\_{n-2}$$
 > $$F\_0 = 0$$
 > $$F\_1 = F\_2 = 1$$